Kyushik/Interaction_Network/README.md

+The environment is made with [Unity ML-agents](https://unity3d.com/machine-learning).
 There are 5 balls in the environment.
 They bounce when they collide with each other or collide with wall.
+The goal of this project is to predict position of the balls using **Interaction Network**.

 1 episode is 1000 steps.
 At every episode, balls are on random position at random speed.